hellt/netdevops.me/content/post/2018/s3_multiple_upload.md

    4194304   1
 ```

-My thought was that maybe there is a way to upload tar.gz archive and unpack it in S3 bucket, unfortunately this is not supported by S3.
+My thought was that maybe there is a way to upload a tar.gz archive and unpack it in an S3 bucket, unfortunately this is not supported by the S3.
 The remaining options were ([as per this SO thread](https://stackoverflow.com/questions/28291466/how-to-extract-files-from-a-zip-archive-in-s3)):

 > 1. You could mount the S3 bucket as a local filesystem using s3fs and FUSE (see article and github site).
 This still requires the files to be downloaded and uploaded, but it hides these operations away behind a filesystem interface.